-The double-amputee Paralympian denies intentionally killing Reeva Steenkamp.'Fight rather than flight'
+The double-amputee Paralympian denies intentionally killing Reeva Steenkamp.

 The BBC's Milton Nkosi says it is as if tectonic plates are shifting at the trial as the prosecution moved towards getting permission from the judge for Mr Pistorius to be mentally assessed.

 The defence opposed the application before the court adjourned on Monday.
 It will reconvene on Tuesday.